There are many things that you have to understand and then make informed decisions about your diet and your workout routine.

 Fat is the excess mass that is stored under our skin in layers, making us look bulky and out of shape, whereas muscle mass is what gives us a toned look and provides strength and speed.

 Sufficient muscles are vital for better stamina, healthy metabolism, and better control over your body.

-Despite this important distinction, there are several mistakes that even the professionals make.
-These weight loss mistakes in longer run may burn muscles instead of fat, which is totally against the whole point of working out and eating clean in the first place.
+Despite this important distinction, there are several mistakes that even professionals make.
+These weight loss mistakes in the longer runs may burn muscles instead of fat, which is totally against the whole point of working out and eating clean in the first place.

 1. Too Much Cardio

 There are many fitness junkies who believe running for hours on a treadmill is the perfect, most fool-proof way of burning fat.

 On the contrary, running on a treadmill for hours is a good way to burn your body’s fuel resources.
 These include fat and muscle both.